-After extensive discussion, the Audit Committee, together with our management and in consultation with Ernst & Young and our outside legal advisors, determined that, notwithstanding the highly-remote and theoretical possibility of net cash settlement, the warrants identified above should have been recorded as liabilities, measured at fair value calculated using the Black Scholes option pricing model on the date of issue, with changes in the fair values recognized in our quarterly statement of operations in our quarterly financial reports.
-Accordingly, the Audit Committee also concluded on November 8, 2010 that our previously-filed consolidated financial statements for the year ended December 31, 2009 on Form 10-K; Ernst & Young's reports on the financial statements and the effectiveness of internal control over financial reporting for the year ended December 31, 2009; each of the consolidated financial statements included in our Quarterly Reports on Form 10-Q for the periods ended June 30, 2009 and September 30, 2009; and all related earnings releases and similar communications that we issued with respect to the foregoing, should no longer be relied upon.
-As a result, we are restating our previously-filed consolidated financial statements for the year ended December 31, 2009 on Form 10-K. We do not plan to amend our consolidated financial statements included in our Quarterly Reports on Form 10-Q for the periods ended June 30, 2009 and September 30, 2009.
+After extensive discussion, the Audit Committee, together with our management and in consultation with Ernst & Young and our outside legal advisors, determined that, notwithstanding the highly-remote and theoretical possibility of net cash settlement, the warrants identified above should have been recorded as liabilities, measured at fair value calculated using the Black Scholes option pricing model on the date of issue, with changes in the fair values recognized in our quarterly statement of operations in its quarterly financial reports.
+Accordingly, the Audit Committee also concluded on November 8, 2010 that our previously-filed consolidated financial statements for the fiscal year ended December 31, 2009 on Form 10-K; Ernst & Young's reports on the financial statements and the effectiveness of internal control over financial reporting for the fiscal year ended December 31, 2009; each of the consolidated financial statements included in our Quarterly Reports on Form 10-Q for the periods ended June 30, 2009 and September 30, 2009; and all related earnings releases and similar communications that we issued with respect to the foregoing, should no longer be relied upon.
+As a result, we are restating our previously-filed consolidated financial statements for the fiscal year ended December 31, 2009 on Form 10-K. We do not plan to amend our consolidated financial statements included in our Quarterly Reports on Form 10-Q for the periods ended June 30, 2009 and September 30, 2009.

 The restatements will have no impact on amounts previously reported for Assets; Revenues; Operating Expenses; Cash Flows; Loans, Equipment Loan and Accounts Payables; and Contractual Obligations.
 The restatements will have no effect on our development programs, including Surfaxin®, anticipated development milestones, business strategy or operations.
-See, Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations." in this Amendment No. 2.
+See, Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations," in this Amendment No. 2.

-In light of the restatement, we have also determined that as of December 31, 2009 our disclosure controls and procedures were not effective, and that we did not maintain effective internal control over financial reporting due to a material weakness related to the initial classification and subsequent accounting of registered warrants as either liabilities or equity instruments.
+We have also determined that ineffective disclosure controls and procedures that resulted in the restatement constituted a material weakness in our internal control over financial reporting.
+The material weakness related to the initial classification and subsequent accounting of registered warrants as either liabilities or equity instruments.
 See, "Item 9A - Controls and Procedures."